CMSgov/bluebutton-web-server/docker-compose/readme.md

 ```

-## Test and verification Using Sample Clients
+## Test and Verify Using Sample Clients

 After container is up, go to localhost:8000 (default) and you will see CMS Blue Button landing page,
 follow documentation to create account, register applications, etc., note, on a local development environment, email might not be properly set, so confirmation email might not be received, and hence account activation needs to